FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Hydrology.rst

 8. Specify the attributes as shown in the following image and click OK.
-   The calculation process should take less than 1 minute to complete because this project is small.
+   The calculation process should take less than a couple of minutes to complete because this project is small.

+.. note::  The Green-Ampt calculator was modified in 2023 and extra potential Green-Ampt sources are now available.
+In
+           this example, the 2021 method is used so DTHETA, and PSIF, and Vegetation cover are not required.

+.. image:: ../img/Coastal/hydrology019.png

-.. note::  If a calculator is taking too much time, make sure the data is on the C: drive.
+.. note::  If a calculator is taking too long, make sure the data is on the C: drive.
 If the project is in a
            directory on the C: drive, and the data is in the same directory, the SQLite database manager works much faster.

-.. image:: ../img/Coastal/hydrology019.png

 Step 6.
 Save, export, and run